 The 'pedigree' links are to allbreedpedigree.com and we have endeavoured to ensure that any missing stallions have been added to that site.
 However, it is possible that some have been overlooked, in which case clicking on the pedigree link may give a 'not found' message.
 Please inform us via the forum if you find any that are missing.
 Also, please be aware that because anybody can create or amend details on allbreedpedigree.com, the pedigrees may not be entirely accurate.

-The more recent Forest Run Stallions lists are being added to the site, so that people can check where the dam of their pony is or was likely to be running.
-Once these have been added, then each stallion's page will show the actual years that he ran the forest.
-Until then, 'Forest Run: yes' means that the stallion was forest run at some point in his life; it doesn't mean that he is running the forest currently.
+The Forest Run Stallions lists since 2005 have been added to the site, so that people can check where the dam of their pony is/was likely to be running.
+Where possible, the page for each of the more recent forest run stallions shows the actual years that he ran the forest.
+Where it shows 'Forest Run: yes', this means that the stallion was forest run at some point in his life; it doesn't mean that he is running the forest currently.

 Information about the performance grading status of individual stallions has been added to the site.
-Performance Grade Testing of New Forest ponies has been organised by the New Forest Pony and Cattle Breeding Society since 2002 and is open to stallions, mares and geldings.
-A stallion is classed as a Performance Tested Stallion when he has passed both Dressage Grade 1 Test and Showjumping Grade 1 Test.
-The available grades are currently 1-4 with grade 4 being the highest.
-Prior to the current scheme, a Performance Tested Stallion was one which had passed the One-Day Performance Test which was held by the breed society between 1993 and 1998.
+Performance Grade Testing of New Forest ponies was organised by the New Forest Pony and Cattle Breeding Society from 2002 until 2015 and was open to stallions, mares and geldings.
+A stallion was classed as a Performance Tested Stallion when he had passed both Dressage Grade 1 Test and Showjumping Grade 1 Test.
+The available grades were 1-4 with grade 4 being the highest.
+Prior to that scheme, a Performance Tested Stallion was one which had passed the One-Day Performance Test which was held by the breed society between 1993 and 1998.
 There are no available records of any performance testing of stallions before 1993.

-For further information about performance testing, please visit the NFPB&CS website.
+For further information about performance grading, please visit the NFPB&CS website.